-The table above provides a simple outline of how five-person teams can create the most effective possible lineup and increase their chances of taking home a victory.
 The order in which each player will bowl is determined by the player's average score, a statistically calculated score that takes into account all of the player's past performances in order to arrive at a number that is indicative of the score the bowler can be expected to achieve on a night-to-night basis.

 The first bowler is responsible for getting his team started with good momentum and scores.